GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 </div>

 I am an assistant professor in the [Computer Science and Engineering](https://www.cse.uconn.edu/) department at UConn.
 My [research interests](/research/) cover cryptography, computer systems security, privacy, and distributed systems.
 I received my PhD in Computer Science from Columbia University in 2019, where I was a member of the [Cryptography Lab](http://www.cs.columbia.edu/crypto) and the [Data Science Institute](https://datascience.columbia.edu/).
-During the PhD I was fortunate to be advised by [Allison Bishop](https://www.thecomputersciencecomedian.com) and [Tal Malkin](http://www.cs.columbia.edu/~tal) (Cryptography lab at Columbia).
+During the PhD I was fortunate to be advised by [Allison Bishop](https://www.thecomputersciencecomedian.com) and [Tal Malkin](http://www.cs.columbia.edu/~tal).

 Before joining UConn, I spent a year exploring the entrepreneurship world.
 I cofounded [CacheCash](https://cachecash.com), a startup that builds a decentralized content delivery network (CDN) service powered by a cryptocurrency.
 CacheCash was the core work I've done for my PhD thesis!
 I also worked as a Cryptographer at [NuCypher](https://www.nucypher.com/), a startup that builds an infrastructure for privacy-preserving applications.
 <br/>